-This chapter explains two types of processes for handling problems and concerns:
+This chapter explains the processes for handling problems and concerns.
+The process you use to handle your problem depends on two things:

-- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.
+- 1. Whether your problem is about benefits covered by Medicare or Medicaid.
+If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Member Services. - 2.
+The type of problem you are having: - For some problems, you need to use the process for coverage decisions and appeals. - o For other problems, you need to use the process for making complaints; also called grievances.

-Both of these processes have been approved by Medicare.
+These processes have been approved by Medicare.
 Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.